Janet Grieve

+Early life and family

+Born in Christchurch on 11 February 1940, Grieve was the daughter of Joyce Linda Grieve (née Govan) and William Anderson Grieve.
+She was educated at Christchurch Girls' High School, and went on to study at the University of Canterbury, from where she graduated with a Bachelor of Science (Honours) degree on 9 May 1963.

+In March 1967, Grieve became engaged to Max Bradford, and they married later that year.
+The couple divorced in 1991.

-Education and early career
+Early career

 Grieve's PhD research, supervised by George Knox at the University of Canterbury, developed new observations in copepod taxonomy but also produced insights into the processes affecting zooplankton in Kaikōura submarine canyon.
 Her pioneering research in this canyon provides a baseline for the biological and physical changes associated with the 2016 Kaikōura earthquake.

 Immediately after her PhD, Grieve joined the New Zealand Oceanographic Institute, a section within the New Zealand Department of Scientific and Industrial Research, as a scientist.
 She broke this with a period as a visiting scholar at the Smithsonian Institution, researching copepod taxonomy for a time (1970–1973).

 Grieve participated in the Ross Ice Shelf Project expedition to the central Ross Ice Shelf.
 The team successfully bored through the ice shelf in 1977 to retrieve data and samples in the ice shelf cavity.
-She continued with the New Zealand Oceanographic Institute and remained when it was absorbed into National Institute of Water and Atmospheric Research.
+She continued with the New Zealand Oceanographic Institute and remained when it was absorbed into National Institute of Water and Atmospheric Research (NIWA).